Pig butchering scam: Countermeasures

 The IRS has issued warnings about the rising prevalence of these scams, particularly targeting U.S. taxpayers.
 The agency notes that losses often reach hundreds of thousands of dollars, with some victims losing as much as $2 million.

 An important aspect of countering pig-butchering scams involves tracing stolen cryptocurrencies.
-This process is intricate due to the decentralized and pseudo-anonymous nature of cryptocurrencies, and requires specialised tools and knowledge.
+This process is intricate due to the decentralized and pseudo-anonymous nature of cryptocurrencies, and requires specialized tools and knowledge.
 In 2022, for example, the FBI set up the Virtual Assets Unit, with the express remit of addressing cryptocurrency-based financial crime.

-The process typically begins with the collection of relevant transaction data, such as transaction IDs and wallet addresses associated with the scam.
-Advanced blockchain analysis tools are then employed to trace the path of the stolen funds.
-These tools can identify patterns and link different transactions to specific wallets, which are essential in building a case against the perpetrators.

 During the 2025 Cambodian–Thai conflict, Thai forces shelled scam centers in Cambodia.

 In September 2025, the United States Department of the Treasury sanctioned a group of companies and individuals involved in operating scam centers in Myanmar and Cambodia.

 In October 2025, the US Department of Justice indicted the Prince Group of Cambodia and its founder and chairman Chen Zhi on wire fraud conspiracy and money laundering charges related to operating at least ten scam centers in Cambodia.
+The Treasury’s Financial Crimes Enforcement Network identified Cambodia-based Huione Group as a "primary money laundering concern" and proposed measures intended to restrict its access to the U.S. financial system, citing cyber scams and heists.
+Businessman Hun To, cousin of Cambodian Prime Minister Hun Manet, has been identified as a director of Huione Pay within the group.
+Elliptic described Huione Guarantee as a Telegram-based marketplace widely used by online scammers, and Telegram later said it had blocked Huione Guarantee in 2025.

+In January 2026, Zhi was arrested by Cambodian authorities and extradited to China on the latter's request.
+Later in the same month, they took into custody Ly Kuong, a casino and real-estate tycoon, and charged him with scam-related crimes.
+Following these arrests, thousands of workers were released from scam compounds across Cambodia.
+More than 2,750 Indonesian workers sought embassy support to return home in the days following this.

 Consequences

-The scam typically combines elements of romance and investment fraud, and often involve the gradual building of a relationship with the victim, leading to significant financial losses.
+The scam typically combines elements of romance and investment fraud, and often involves the gradual building of a relationship with the victim, leading to significant financial losses.
 Victims are lured into investing in fake opportunities, particularly with cryptocurrencies, and end up losing large sums of money.
 The psychological impact is equally severe, as victims not only face financial ruin but also the loss of what they perceived as a genuine, intimate relationship.
-These types of scams are particularly insidious because they play on both the financial aspirations and emotional needs of individuals, leaving victims feeling betrayed, embarrassed, and reluctant to discuss their experience with others or report it to authorities.
+Psychology Today reported that these types of scams are particularly insidious because they play on both the financial aspirations and emotional needs of individuals, leaving victims feeling betrayed, embarrassed, and reluctant to discuss their experience with others or report it to authorities.